War Stories with Oliver North

-War Stories is a military history program on Fox News, hosted by Oliver North, a decorated Marine Corps officer, Vietnam war veteran, and key participant of the Iran–Contra affair.
+War Stories was a military history program on Fox News, hosted by Oliver North, a decorated Marine Corps officer, Vietnam war veteran, and key participant of the Iran–Contra affair.
 The program covered a number of different stories relating to war and national defense, featuring individuals who were directly involved with the topic covered in the episode.

 Each episode focused on one of three areas: